 - In result you will get a file for every part.

-Merging the STL files
+Merging the STL files using a script

-then Put all STL (your front wing design and the car body) files inside the folder which you want to merge.
+Then put all STL (your front wing design and the car body) files inside the folder which you want to merge.

-Download the script file from here Script file download
+Download the script file from here (Script file download)

 Now put the script inside the folder FSAE 4th session